Equivariant discretizations of diffusions, random walks, and harmonic functions: Introduction

 is a $\Gamma$-equivariant isomorphism of cones. \end{enumerate} \end{theo}

 The meaning of the attribute \lq appropriate\rq\ (here and below) will be specified in \cref{secdico}.
 We show in \cref{lsc} that appropriate $LS$-data always exist.

-In the case of the Laplacian and with a different choice of $LS$-data, \cref{poha}.\ref{poha1} is due to Lyons and Sullivan \cite[Theorem 6]{LS}. \cref{poha}.\ref{poha2} is new even for the Laplacian.
+In the case of the Laplacian and with a different choice of $LS$-data, \cref{poha}.\ref{poha1} is due to Lyons and Sullivan \cite[Theorem 6]{LS}. \cref{poha}.\ref{poha2} is new even for the Laplacian and is a consequence of the identification of the minimal parts of Martin boundaries in \cref{mami}.
+Note that, in \cite{BL2}, positive $L$-harmonic functions on $M$ that are swept by $F$ (see \eqref{swel4} for this terminology) could be handled.
+But in our approach, we can discuss all positive $L$-harmonic functions, since they can be expressed as integrals of so-called minimal ones.
+This is where \cref{mami} comes into play.

 Using that our choice of $LS$-data leads to symmetric random walks on $X$ and that positive harmonic functions of irreducible symmetric random walks on nilpotent groups are constant, \cref{poha} implies \cite[Theorem 1]{LS} which asserts, in the case where $\pi$ is a normal Riemannian covering with compact base, that any positive harmonic function on $M$ is constant if the group of covering transformations of $\pi$ is nilpotent.